The Best Things To Do in the Wichita Mountains: Hiking, Scenic Views & More

 Prairie Dog Town

 There is a prairie dog town in the wildlife refuge that is worth a quick stop.
 It is located right off of OK-49 and you can see several prairie dog burrows from the viewing area.
+They are so cute and interesting to watch!
+Just make sure not to feed them.

 Visit Medicine Park